Maryland Hunger Solutions Releases Report Card for School Breakfast Participation

 - This model works well with middle school and high school students.

 Maryland leads the country in ensuring that students can start the day ready to learn with the Maryland Meals for Achievement (MMFA) program.
 This state-funded program expands access to universal, free Breakfast in the Classroom in high poverty schools.
 Participating schools enjoy significantly higher breakfast participation, improved student attendance, and improved student behavior.
 In the 2017-2018 school year, 451 schools, with more than 240,000 students, participate in this program.
-However, 62 schools that applied to participate were not able to do so, due to lack of funding for this successful program.
+However, many schools that applied to participate were not able to do so, due to lack of funding for this successful program.

 Hear the Maryland Crunch!